 Watkins saw the strange, newest American place, the West, differently than everyone else.
 In his first commission, at John C. and Jessie Benton Frémont’s Las Mariposas estate in 1860, Watkins made pictures that presented the West’s most famous gold mine as a beautiful landscape.
 Today we take California’s beauty for granted, but in the 1850s, Californians and Easterners alike almost universally considered California as a place whose resources should be exploited rather than contemplated.
 In letters home, newspaper dispatches and even pictures, the men and women who experienced the California landscape routinely failed to find anything visually attractive about it.
 Instead, they saw a land that could be used to enrich — and that was it.
 The first photographer to take widely seen pictures of California mining was a man named Charles Leander Weed.
 His pictures so thoroughly excluded the landscape from man’s triumph over it that he cut the tops off of the mountains that surrounded his miners.
-Watkins celebrated the summits.
+Conversely, Watkins celebrated the summits.
 He used their beauty as a metaphor for potential, wealth.

 Jessie Benton Frémont showed Watkins’s Las Mariposas pictures to Thomas Starr King, the Jessie-besotted, Boston-born Unitarian preacher who had brought nature-valuing Emersonian Transcendentalism to the West.
 She also included Watkins in the political and cultural salon she held at her San Francisco home, Black Point.
 Suddenly Watkins, a 31-year-old who until recently had been nothing more significant than a retail clerk in a friend’s paper-goods store, found himself caught up in the Benton-Frémont-fueled furnace that forged the Republican Unionism that transformed California (which until then had been an overwhelmingly Democratic, secession-minded state).